-As of December 31, 2021, our tax receivable agreement liability was \$128.6 million.
-We expect that the payments we will be required to make under the tax receivable agreement will be substantial.
-Assuming no material changes in relevant tax law, that there are no future redemptions or exchanges of Class A Units and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreement, the tax savings associated with acquisitions of common units in the Business Combination would aggregate to approximately \$151.3 million over 15 years from Closing Date.
-Under this scenario, we would be required to pay to the Class A Unit holders approximately 85% of such amount, or \$128.6 million, over the 15-year period from the Closing Date.
+We will continue to evaluate the realization of the TRA tax attributes, and in the future, we may conclude that the TRA liability is probable of payment, and if the TRA is reinstated, the payments would be substantial.
+Assuming a reinstatement of the TRA liability, there are several assumptions that would be relevant such as, no material changes in relevant tax law, that there are no future redemptions or exchanges of Class A Units and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreement, the tax savings associated with acquisitions of common units in the

+Business Combination would aggregate to approximately \$166.3 million, as of December 31, 2022, over 15 years from Closing Date.
+Under this scenario, we would be required to pay to the Class A Unit holders approximately 85% of such amount, or \$141.3 million, as of December 31, 2022, over the 15-year period from the Closing Date.
 The actual amounts we will be required to pay may materially differ from these hypothetical amounts, because potential future tax savings that we will be deemed to realize, and the tax receivable agreement payments made by us, will be calculated based in part on the market value of the Class A Common Stock at the time of each redemption or exchange under the Exchange Agreement and the prevailing applicable tax rates applicable to us over the life of the tax receivable agreement and will depend on us generating sufficient taxable income to realize the tax benefits that are subject to the tax receivable agreement.
 Payments under the tax receivable agreement are not conditioned on the Class A Unit holders' continued ownership of us.
-See Note 14 to our consolidated financial statements included herein.
+See Note 15 to our consolidated financial statements included herein.